 In today’s beginner tutorial I’ll be demonstrating how to wrap text around a circle with Adobe Illustrator.
 This method will also allow you to flow your text around any other object or shape that you’d like.
 To accomplish this we will be using the Type on a Path tool.

 The following is just a brief overview of the steps taken to wrap text around a circle with Illustrator.
-For complete step-by-step instructions, please watch the video tutorial at the top of the page.
+For complete step-by-step instructions, please watch the video tutorial below:

 Wrap Text Around A Circle with Illustrator